 The holiday season is here, which means many of us are aswirl in festive decorations, joyful songs, gift-giving ideas, and of course, advertisements luring us in for lots and lots of shopping.
-Yet as the COVID pandemic continues to threaten our global health and economic stability and the ongoing climate crisis wreaks havoc around the world, millions of people are thinking outside the box and embracing impact giving.
+Yet as conflicts, economic turmoil, and the ongoing climate crisis wreak havoc around the world, millions of people are thinking outside the box and embracing impact giving.

 But how can you be sure your gift has the impact you’re intending, especially if you care about protecting the planet, feeding communities, and being kind to animals?